 - Backup everything before updating the current version of your plugins.

-- You can take help of various site checking tools.
-In that case, the Health Check & Troubleshooting Plugin could be a better option.
+- You can take the help of various site checking tools.
+In that case, the Health Check & Troubleshooting plugin could be a better option.

 It’s really hard to find anyone who didn’t face the conflicts in their WordPress Site.
 While you are in the problem please keep patience and take the right moves.
 I tried to cover all the possible aspects of this matter.
 If you find this article is worthy then I owe a beer from you.
-Just kidding .
-Give me shout on twitter or facebook if you are benefited with this article.
+Just kidding.
+Give me a shout on Twitter or Facebook if you are benefited from this article.
 Or if you find, I missed some essential facts then please comment below it will help others to learn those facts easily.